captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Excuse me?
 ---
 ## ROBYN:
-I mean it's hard to tell,
+I mean it’s hard to tell,
 ---
 it was an earlier time,
 ---
 sometimes you think:
 ---
-that's just how women were
+that’s just how women were
 ---
 taught to be
 ---